-- Graduate students must maintain a 3.0 cumulative GPA to graduate - For grades below 1.7, graduate students receive no credit for the course. - I grades for graduate students cannot be changed after two years - Students are generally ineligible to elect S/NS (satisfactory/not satisfactory) for any ARCH prefixed courses unless all other course requirements for the Master of Architecture degree (and any certificate) have been met.
-If the tenth day class sheet indicates a student is registered for this option, check with the student and/or graduate advisor about the appropriateness of this option.
-For graduate students, a grade of 2.7 or higher is recorded as S (satisfactory).
+- Graduate students must maintain a 3.0 cumulative GPA to graduate - For grades below 2.7, graduate students receive no credit for the course. - I grades for graduate students cannot be changed after two years - Students are generally ineligible to elect S/NS (satisfactory/not satisfactory) for any ARCH prefixed courses unless all other course requirements for the Master of Architecture degree (and any certificate) have been met.
+Check with the academic adviser or graduate program coordinator about the appropriateness of this option.
+For graduate students, a grade of 2.7 or higher by the instructor is recorded as S (satisfactory) on the transcript.